Skip to main content

 Understanding how contributory negligence plays out in real cases helps illustrate just how impactful this rule is.

-The Last Clear Chance Exception in NC
+The Last Clear Chance Exception: Narrower Than You Think

 There is one major exception to contributory negligence in North Carolina: the Last Clear Chance doctrine.
 Last Clear Chance is a legal principle that allows an injured person to recover damages even if they were contributorily negligent, provided the other party had the final opportunity to avoid the accident and failed to act.